Masamuneee/masamuneee.github.io/content/posts/ISITDTUCTF-2024/index.md

 This challenge uses Liferay 6.2 GA3 to deploy a basic web interface.
 Liferay with version <7.0 is vulnerable to the deserialization attack.
 There is [a blog](https://sec.vnpt.vn/2019/01/ahihihihihihihihihihihihi/
 ) discussing this exploit, suggesting to send a malicious payload to `/api///liferay` due to bad URI filtering in the version 6.2.3-ga4 and below.

-The malicious payload can be generated using ysoserial with `CommonsCollections5` as suggested in the article mentioned above.
+The malicious payload can be generated using [ysoserial](https://github.com/frohoff/ysoserial) with payload type `CommonsCollections5` as suggested in the article mentioned above.

 The command payload to get flag is something like this:
 ```